bali182/cathedra/readme.md

 ## Installation

-You'll need all 3 of these, thrust me.
+You'll need all 3 of these, trust me.

 ```
 npm i -D cathedra cathedra-default-presenter cathedra-cli